Artificial enzyme: Nanozymes

-Development and Key Milestones
+Development and key milestones

 Early discoveries in the 1990s included fullerene derivatives mimicking superoxide dismutase (SOD).
 The 2000s saw the term "nanozyme" formalized and applications expand, such as nanoceria preventing retinal degeneration and peroxidase-like activity in ferromagnetic nanoparticles for immunoassays.

 The 2010s brought numerous reviews and applications, including colorimetric assays, tumor visualization, and anti-biofouling.
 Key books and reviews emerged, summarizing progress.

 In the 2020s, nanozymes advanced in therapeutic applications, such as single-atom nanozymes for sepsis and tumor therapy.
-Strategies like data-informed discovery and machine learning aided discovery, and applications in treating conditions like Parkinson's disease and inflammatory bowel disease were reported.
+Strategies like data-informed discovery and machine learning aided discovery, and applications in treating conditions like Parkinson's disease, inflammatory bowel disease, stroke and traumatic brain injury were reported.
 Nanozymes were recognized as one of IUPAC's Top Ten Emerging Technologies in Chemistry in 2022.
 Nanozyme is among the Top 10 Emerging Technologies of 2025 Summer Davos.
 A monograph entitled nanozymes was published in Chinese (《纳米酶》).
+Nanozyme-enhanced implants were developed.